 - Define reference groups

 Most of us feel comfortable using the word “group” without giving it much thought.
+Often, we mean different things when using that word.
+We might say that a group of kids all saw the dog, and it could mean 250 students in a lecture hall or four siblings playing on a front lawn.
 In everyday use, it can be a generic term, although it carries important clinical and scientific meanings.
 Moreover, the concept of a group is central to much of how we think about society and human interaction.
-Often, we might mean different things by using that word.
-We might say that a group of kids all saw the dog, and it could mean 250 students in a lecture hall or four siblings playing on a front lawn.
-In everyday conversation, there isn’t a clear distinguishing use.
 So how can we hone the meaning more precisely for sociological purposes?

 Defining a Group